Photophore: Examples

-Lanternfish and hatchetfish have photophores that create a pattern on the underside of the animals, causing predators to not see them from below.
+Lanternfish and hatchetfish have photophores that create a pattern on the underside of the animals, causing predators to not see them from below, this is called countershading.

 Non-symbiotic light organs

 Terrestrial

 Compared to marine organisms, only a minimal amount of land-based organisms have developed photophores for bioluminescent capabilities.
 This is likely due to the limited light availability in deeper waters.
 With the emission of light, aquatic animals have the ability to communicate movement, helping them in mating and distraction of predators.

 However, though land animals have greater access to light sources, some species have evolved to benefit from light organs.
 Organisms such as fungi, insects, and several types of worms exhibit bioluminescent properties.
 These animals may use their bioluminescence to signal to mates, deter predators when in larval form, attract prey, and much more.
 Bioluminescent light organs can be located on several parts of the organism including the head region in antenna or mouthpieces, the underside of the organism, or the backside of the organism.
 Though it is not considered symbiotic, fireflies contain a light organ used primarily for mating.
 Their bioluminescence comes from the breaking down of luciferin, which is caused by a reaction with oxygen.